 Whenever a router is connected to the Internet it receives what is known as a public IP address.
 This is your identifier on the internet and is unique all over the world.
-However, internet service providers (ISPs) only have a set number of IP addresses which they can give to their customers.
-Because of this most ISPs will rotate their customers’ IP address each time they connect or reconnect to the internet, or as sometimes is the case, whenever they feel like it!
+However, internet service providers (ISPs) only have a set number of IP addresses that they can give to their customers.
+Because of this most ISPs will rotate their customers' IP address each time they connect or reconnect to the internet, or as sometimes is the case, whenever they feel like it!

-This can be a problem whenever you set up a camera using a domestic level broadband account.
+This can be a problem whenever you set up a camera using a domestic-level broadband account.
 A fitting analogy would be to consider your home telephone number changing whenever BT felt like it.
 How would you be able to call home if you didn’t know your number?

 There are however ways to combat this.
 You can often liaise with your ISP to secure yourself a static IP address, meaning your public IP address will never change, but you will often pay extra for this service.

 The other alternative is to set up a dynamic DNS account.
 For this to operate a piece of software has to be set up on your router, camera or a local PC.
 This software periodically sends an update to the Dynamic DNS service to renew your IP address, keeping it current.
 It also has the added benefit of giving a meaningful name to your camera instead of an IP address making it easier to remember and will keep your camera connected to the Internet at all times, even if you change your ISP!

 Many camera/router manufacturers support this feature in their devices.
 This article will look at how this is configured in a Panasonic camera using their free Dynamic DNS service: Viewnetcam.com.

 This guide is suitable for the following Panasonic IP cameras: